breaded-xyz/alphakit/README.md

 In future releases new `Dealer` implementations will enable you to connect to specific trading venues.

 ## Working with price data

 The price data used in the unit tests and examples is sourced from Binance.
 It's a good source of clean crypto data going back to late 2017.
 See https://github.com/binance/binance-public-data/.

 Alphakit offers an API for price data in the `market` package.
 The primary representation is in the form of a candlestick (OHLC) - also known as a kline. `CSVKlineReader` expects the timestamp denoting the start of the kline interval to be provided in unix millisecond format.
 Convenience functions for reading individual CSV files or walking a directory are also included.

+## Performance reports

+Package `perf` provides comprehensive performance reporting for your algo, enabling you to track industry strandard merics such as CAGR, return rate, sharpe ratio, and drawdowns.

+To create a new report use the equity history and trade history data from a dealer.

+## Trading costs

+Many algos appear to be viable until you corrctly factor in tradings costs!
+Package `backtest` offers a `PerpCoster` implementation that simulates typical costs you might expect trading crypto perpetual futures, including an hourly funding rate fee.
+See the tests in package `backtest` to understand how costs are applied during backtesting.

 ## Building a trading bot